veekaybee/veekaybee.github.io/content/blog/2023-06-29-naming-things.md

 There's a reason we often joke that naming things is [one of the two hard things](https://martinfowler.com/bliki/TwoHardThings.html) in programming, but we often say it in kind of a hopeless, "Haha, this is crazy, what can we do about it" kind of way.

-Luckily, I recently came across a gem of a book in my Amazon recommendations, ["Naming Things" by Tom Benner(https://www.namingthings.co/), that aims to address this.
+Luckily, I recently came across a gem of a book in my Amazon recommendations, ["Naming Things" by Tom Benner](https://www.namingthings.co/), that aims to address this.
 The book is super short, but I strongly recommend it for anyone looking to get more understanding behind [the ghost knowledge](https://vickiboykis.com/2021/03/26/the-ghosts-in-the-data/) that guides naming conventions in programming.

 Here are some of my favorite highlights:

 + Naming things is hard because not only does the namer need to know exactly what the code does, but the audience for the code changes.
-We also have different terms for things across the industry and across different lines of business, and there's not enough cross-polination, so we end up reinventing the same terms over and over again.
+We also have different terms for things across the industry and across different lines of business, and there's not enough cross-pollination, so we end up reinventing the same terms over and over again.

 + A name will be used again and again in a codebase, and the more we use it, the harder it is to refactor and rip it out, so it's important to pick a good name right from the beginning.